msckat11/46220-property-analysis/README.md

     5. A map that shows the townships throughout Indy by using the "township number" data

 Visualizations:
-    1. Map w/ dropdown - property class codes grouped together
+    1. Bar chart- property class codes
     2. Heat Map - Property value
     3. Map - Color coded by neighborhood
     4. Bar Chart - Side walks

+Dashboard Page - update the page via property code

 Inspiration and Final Design Sketch: We have included images for inspiration as well as a very minimal sketch of what the final dashboard will look like in the images folder within this GitHub repository.

 Group Tasks:
     - Nathan - Find latitude and longitude for zip codes and powerpoint
     - Tim - Making SQL database and hosting API
     - Katie - Pick the Javascript library and map color coded by neighborhood
-    - Helena - HTML/CSS and map w/dropdown for property class codes grouped together
+    - Helena - HTML/CSS and bar chart for property class codes
     - Jackson - Create heat map with product value

 Requirements: